Source: Adapted from Alexander Kuznetsov, Admiral Makarov State Maritime

 summation of loading costs at the port of origin, the shipment

-costs across the ocean and the unloading costs at the port of destination.
+costs across the ocean and the unloading costs at the port of destination

 The usage of a hub-and-spoke network structure reduces the total transport

-costs through a services reorganization.
+feeders.
 While the loading or

 costs would remain the same, changes in transport distances and economies